An Analogue of Milnor's Invariants for Knots in 3-Manifolds: A generalization of the first non-vanishing Milnor's invariant

 \section{A generalization of the first non-vanishing Milnor's invariant}

-In the case where $K$ is null-homologous and $M \cong \inlineMl$, this invariant is straightforward to work with and has direct connections to Milnor's invariants for links.
+In the case where $K$ is null-homologous and $M \cong \inlineMl$, this invariant is straightforward to work with and has direct connections to Milnor's invariants for links in $S^3$.
 In this paper, we will focus on this case as it has applications to the study of link concordance in $S^3$ as we will mention in Section \ref{section:dwyernum}; we will address other cases in future work.
-Results in this section about the concordance of knots in $(\inlineMl) \times I$ will indicate how different the study of knot concordance in this setting is from that of knots in $S^3$.
-Furthermore, these results motivate the definition of a new link concordance group in upcoming work with Matthew Hedden.